shakedAviad/Task/README.md

 git clone https://github.com/shakedAviad/Task.git
 ```
 Then there is a short main function with examples
+Note: You can change the number of groups in the program, but we are currently returning the 3 largest groups

 I hope you will find interest in this project and that we will find a common future :)